Wikia/app/extensions/wikia/ExactTargetUpdates/README.md

 #Purpose the extension
 We need to synchronize ExactTarget with fresh data about our users.
 Hence there's ExactTargetUpdates extension in our codebase.
-It sends push updates to ExactTarget external database via it's API.
+It sends pushes updates to ExactTarget external database via it's API.

 #What's ExactTarget?
 [ExactTarget](http://www.exacttarget.com/) is external mailing tool - a platform for sending marketing emails to users.